txpipe-shop/tx3-multiparty-escrow/docs/design.md

 All channels share the same address, so there is no parameter for the validator.

+<u>_Notation_</u>: In datum validations, we'll use *any* to indicate that no validation will be performed on that field, besides the type check.
+For example:
+ * group_id: any ByteArray

 #### <u>_Minting policy_</u>
 ##### Mint
 * Minting checks:
-    * Mints 1 token of this policy, with the sender pub key hash as it's token name.
+    * Mints 1 token of this policy, with the sender's public key hash as its token name.
+    * Check length of token name is 28 bytes long

 * Output checks:
     * Enforce channel to be the first output